iamahless/fold-click-insights/Explanation.md

 Website owners, particularly those managing content-rich homepages, face a challenge: they don't know which of their navigation links or calls-to-action are immediately visible to visitors without scrolling.
 This "above the fold" area is prime digital real estate.
 Understanding which links are seen by the majority of users upon landing on the homepage is critical for optimizing user experience and conversion rates.
 The goal is to provide website owners with clear, actionable data on which hyperlinks are visible within the initial viewport for every visit to their homepage over the last week.

 ### **Technical Specification of the Design**
-The plugin is an integrated solution that works within the WordPress ecosystem to collect, store, display, and manage hyperlink visibility data.
+The **FoldClick Insights** plugin is an integrated solution that works within the WordPress ecosystem to collect, store, display, and manage hyperlink visibility data.

 #### **How It Works**
 The process can be broken down into five core components: